Razzmee/Ball-tracking-with-color/README.md

 find the quardent of each balls

 task - 5
-find the entry and exit time when a ball is crossed it's quardent boundry
+find the type of event , entry and exit time when a ball is crossed it's quardent boundry

 task - 6
 write the inforamtion in the text file and also write the video